Subzy132/eng130-microservices-with-dockerandk8/README.md

 | Microservices are self-contained and, hence, deployed independently.
 Their start-up and deployment times are relatively less. | Independent deployment of microservices is complicated.

+### Docker shell commands

+- `docker --version`  - should get the version 20.11
+-  `docker` - gets the cheat sheet for docker
+-  `docker pull hello-world` - downloads the hello-world container
+-  `docker images` - displays the images you have
+-  `docker run hello-world`  - runs the image we downloaded before
+-  `docker ps` - draws the processes that are running at the moment
+-  `docker ps -a`- draws ALL the processes that are running at the moment
+-  `docker run -p 2368:2368 ghost` - will pull and then run it in one go and select the correct port
+-  `docker rm [docker id] -f` - to force delete docker that is running
+-  `docker run -p 80:80 nginx` - to launch nginx
+-  `docker run -d -p 80:80 nginx` - d stands for detatch mode so we will get the terminal back when run
+-  `docker logs [container id]` - shows the logs of the running process
+-  `docker run -d -p 4000:4000 docs/docker.github.io` - downaloads container and can run in the background. run localhost:4000
+-  `docker stop [process id]` - stops the process running with all the
+-  `docker start [process id]` -  starts the process where it left off
+-  `docker exec -it [process id] bash` - be able to execute shell commands in the process provided
+-